Sell authorized user tradelines: what it’s actually like

 People find my site searching for ways to monetize good credit, which is exactly how I found this business in the first place.
 I remember spending a surprising amount of time Googling “make money with good credit” before I stumbled onto a forum thread that mentioned selling authorized user tradelines.
 Once I understood the model, it made sense.
-You add someone as an authorized user on a card you already have.
-They get the benefit of your card’s history on their credit report for a couple of months.
-You get paid for it.
+You add someone as an authorized user on a card you already have, they get the benefit of your card’s history on their credit report for a couple of months, and you get paid for it.
 Nobody shares a physical card.
-If you’re wondering whether you can pay to be an authorized user on someone else’s account, the short answer is yes — and it’s a common way to build credit quickly.
+If you’re wondering whether you can pay to be an authorized user on someone else’s account, the short answer is yes — and selling that slot is the other side of the same transaction.

 What you’re actually selling

-The two things that drive a tradeline’s value are limit and age.
-A $25,000 card opened years ago is worth more to a buyer than a $5,000 card opened recently, because it adds more to their available credit and more to their average account age.
-Issuers matter less than people think — a seasoned Capital One card does the same thing on a buyer’s report as a seasoned Chase card.
-The logo is irrelevant once the data hits the bureaus.
+Two things drive what a tradeline is worth: limit and age.
+A $25,000 card opened years ago is worth far more than a $5,000 card opened recently, because it adds more available credit and more average account age to the buyer’s file.
+Issuers matter less than people assume.
+A seasoned Capital One card does the same thing on a buyer’s report as a seasoned Chase card — once the data hits the bureaus, the logo is irrelevant.
+(Buyers still ask for Chase by name, which used to drive me a little crazy until I stopped arguing with it.)

 How the money works

-There are two main ways to sell: through a broker or directly.
-Brokers like Tradeline Supply Company, Boost Credit 101, Coast Tradelines, and Improve My Credit Fitness handle the buyer side — they find customers, validate their information, and send you the data you need to add the AU.
-In exchange, they take a significant cut.
-The typical split is roughly 70% to the broker, 30% to you as the cardholder.
-So if a buyer pays $200 for a spot on your card, you might net $60.
+There are two ways to sell, and the money is very different between them.
+Through a broker — Tradeline Supply Company, Boost Credit 101, Coast Tradelines, Improve My Credit Fitness — the broker handles the buyer side.
+They find the customer, validate the information, and send you the data you need to add the authorized user.
+In exchange, they take the larger share.
+The typical split is roughly 70% to the broker and 30% to you as the cardholder, so if a buyer pays $200 for a spot, you might net around $60.

-Direct sales (like through my WooCommerce store) let you skip the broker cut entirely.
-That changes the economics considerably.
-The tradeoff is you have to find buyers yourself and handle the logistics — collecting their information, adding them, confirming the post, and removing them after the holding period.
-Not complicated, but it’s more work than just responding to broker emails.
+Direct sales — like through my own store — skip the broker cut entirely, which changes the math considerably.
+The tradeoff is that you have to find buyers yourself and handle the logistics: collecting their information, adding them, confirming the post, and removing them when the term ends.
+It’s not complicated, but it’s more hands-on than just replying to broker emails.
+Either way, brokers want your cards “seasoned” — typically at least two years old — before they’ll list them.
+A card you opened last spring simply doesn’t have the age to be worth selling yet, so part of this business is just patiently letting good cards get older.

 The risks worth knowing upfront

 The biggest risk is account closure.
-Bank of America in particular has a history of closing cards — and sometimes other accounts — when they detect tradeline-selling activity.
+Bank of America in particular has a history of shutting down cards — and sometimes unrelated accounts with the same bank — when it detects tradeline-selling activity.
 I had a $40,000 BoA card closed on me at one point.
-(That one stung.)
-The card was one of my better-performing ones, and losing it wasn’t just an inconvenience — it affected my own credit profile too.
-BoA is widely considered the riskiest issuer for this business.
-You probably already know which cards in your wallet are BoA.
+(That one genuinely stung.)
+It was one of my better performers, and losing it wasn’t just lost income — closing a high-limit, well-aged card dinged my own credit profile too.
+BoA is widely considered the riskiest issuer for this, so if you’ve got a big BoA card you care about, think hard before you list it.

-Honestly, the income is modest unless you scale it up across multiple cards and multiple issuers.
-With a handful of cards listed through brokers plus some direct sales, it can generate a few hundred dollars a month — passive in the sense that you’re not doing much work, but not enough to replace a real income stream.
-I treat it as a side income that takes maybe an hour of actual work per month once things are set up.
+Honestly, the income is modest unless you scale across multiple cards and issuers.
+With a handful of cards listed through brokers plus some direct sales, it can bring in a few hundred dollars a month — passive in the sense that you’re barely working, but not enough to replace a real paycheck.
+Once it’s set up, I spend maybe an hour of actual work a month: adding users, confirming posts, removing people on schedule.
+What makes it worthwhile for me isn’t the headline number, it’s that the cards were just sitting there anyway.
+The history already existed; selling it is the rare case of getting paid for something you’d have owned regardless.

-If you want to sell tradelines through my site, fill out the seller form here.
-I’ll review the cards, give you a sense of what they’d list for, and walk you through the process.
-And if you’re on the buyer side — looking to add a tradeline to your own report — you can browse what’s available in the store.
+If you want to sell tradelines through my site, fill out the seller form here — I’ll review the cards, give you a realistic sense of what they’d list for, and walk you through it.
+And if you’re actually on the buyer side and landed here by accident, you can browse what’s available in the tradelines store instead.

 Things that I use, like, and am affiliated with: